EPUB vs PDF: Which Format Is Better for Reading? (2026)

 Frequently Asked Questions

-Is EPUB better than PDF?
+Is EPUB better than PDF for reading books?

 Why do most ebooks use EPUB instead of PDF?